Skip to main content

 Opened in April 2018, Taniguchi is an eight-seat, counter-only yakitori restaurant in Minamimukonoso, Amagasaki, a four-minute walk south of Hankyu Mukonoso Station.
 The format is intimate by design: one counter, two seatings per evening (from 16:30 and from 19:00), no private rooms, no large groups.
 The focus ingredient is Kousaka Chicken, a breed sourced for its rarity and flavour depth — this is the anchor of the menu and the reason the venue's award credentials hold up against yakitori counters in Osaka and Kyoto.

 At JPY 15,000 to JPY 19,999 per head at the listed budget (with some reviewer-reported spending reaching JPY 20,000 to JPY 29,999), Taniguchi sits at the premium end of yakitori pricing.
 For context, serious yakitori in Tokyo or Osaka at this award tier typically lands in the same range, so the price is consistent with the category rather than a premium for novelty.
-What you are paying for is precision grilling over charcoal, a rare-breed chicken as the central ingredient, and a counter format where the chef works directly in front of eight guests per sitting.
-The drinks list covers sake, shochu, and wine, which is appropriate for the format.
+What you are paying for is precision grilling over charcoal, a rare-breed chicken as the central ingredient, a counter format where the chef works directly in front of eight guests per sitting.
+The drinks list covers sake, shochu, wine, which is appropriate for the format.

-The service approach at Taniguchi reflects the cooking philosophy: strict, focused, and built around the food rather than hospitality theatre.
+The service approach at Taniguchi reflects the cooking philosophy: strict, focused, built around the food rather than hospitality theatre.
 Perfume is actively discouraged.
 Latecomers more than 15 minutes past their reservation time will be turned away and charged a cancellation fee.
 These are not unusual policies for serious counter restaurants in Japan, but they are worth knowing before you book.
-This is not a venue for a relaxed social dinner where timing is approximate , it rewards guests who arrive prepared and on time.
-The non-smoking environment and no-cash policy (cards, electronic money, and QR payments only) are practical details that matter when planning.
+This is not a venue for a relaxed social dinner where timing is approximate, it rewards guests who arrive prepared and on time.
+The non-smoking environment and no-cash policy (cards, electronic money, QR payments only) are practical details that matter when planning.

 For food and travel enthusiasts making a trip to the Hanshin area, Taniguchi represents a specific kind of value: a counter that has held its award status consistently since at least 2021, in a neighbourhood that sees far fewer international visitors than Osaka or Kyoto.
-That location works in your favour for booking , the competition for seats is primarily local rather than tourist-driven, which makes Taniguchi one of the more accessible award-recognised yakitori counters in the Kansai region.
+That location works in your favour for booking, the competition for seats is primarily local rather than tourist-driven, which makes Taniguchi one of the more accessible award-recognised yakitori counters in the Kansai region.

 Compare it to comparable experiences in the region: Gion Sasaki in Kyoto operates at a similar prestige level but in a kaiseki format that is significantly harder to book and more expensive. akordu in Nara and Goh in Fukuoka are worth considering if your itinerary extends beyond Hyogo, but neither offers yakitori at this credential level.
 For Amagasaki dining more broadly, Ogitani covers Japanese cuisine and seafood if yakitori is not your format.